-A file only has a unique thumbnail image display in OPAC if it is a still image file such as a .gif file, a .bmp file, or a scandoc document which is a still image.
+A file only has a unique thumbnail image display in the OPAC if it is a still image file such as a .gif file, a .bmp file, or a scandoc document which is a still image.
 If the link leads to a .AVI, .MOV, .MPG, .PDF, .TXT, or .WAV file, or to a URL link, a generic thumbnail is supplied.
-See the Voyager WebVoyage User's Guide for more information.